Last updated on August 22nd, 2024 at 04:42 pm

 Can you acquire dual citizenship if you have Chinese citizenship?

 No, China does not have a dual citizenship program.
-Usually, a person will have to renounce citizenship in a foreign country to obtain Chinese citizenship.
+Usually, a person must renounce citizenship in a foreign country to obtain Chinese citizenship.

 Can you be a dual citizen if you have Indian citizenship?